1chooo/my-swe-wiki/computer_network/hw01/README.md

 **Answer:**

 - UDP send all traffic into the same socket.
-TCP has a welcoming socket and then creates a new socket with each connection so TCP has n + 1 sockets.
+TCP has a welcoming socket and then creates a new socket with each connection so TCP has $n + 1$ sockets.

 ### Q7.
 Q: Suppose N packets arrive simultaneously to a link at which no packets are currently being transmitted or queued.
 Each packet is of length L and the link has transmission rate R. What is the average queuing delay for the N packets?
 (5%)